IELTS Truth or Myth?

-In fact, I recently worked with a very highly-educated Englishman who needed an 8.0 in writing but was able in three attempts to move up to an 8.0.
+In fact, I recently worked with a very highly-educated Englishman who needed an 8.0 in writing but was able in three attempts to move up to that score.
 We only needed one 60 minute session to address his problems, but it was amazing how little he really understood about the band descriptors and how they affected his score.
 This is why I say again and again that the only thing that really matters is writing essays, reports and letters that satisfy the band descriptors.
 If you haven’t already, download my book “An ex-examiners guide to the Band Descriptors” to make sure you aren’t making the same mistakes!

 The truth is that getting a high IELTS score is as much about your academic skills and intelligence as it is your language.
 This is why so many students are surprised when they get scores that are lower than they expected in the test.

 Is it true that moving from band 6.0 to 8.0 in two months is impossible?
 (Julia)

 43:03 – 47:49 Truth (unless you are Nick).
 The research shows that you need 200 hours of study to move up one band.
 For most people, being able to study 400 hours in two months would be impossible.
 Plus, as we looked at in our first episode, if you score an 8.0, it means that you have a C1-level of language and for many students, that may never happen unless they go and live in an English-speaking country.
 Obviously, there are exceptions!.
 Nick was able to go from an absolute beginner in Russian to B1/B2 level in two months, however, he was having six hours of lessons a day and had nobody to speak English with outside of class so he was FORCED to learn!
 (In contrast, I lived in Russia for 10 years and was still A2 when I left!).